julesjazz/grapefruitlab/content/shows/pity-fear/index.md

 {{ summary | md | safe }}

-What does it mean to be a person -- to have a body, and live in it -- to make choices, and change over time -- to tell the truth?

 **Pity+Fear**
 is a comic attempt at a one-woman tragedy, featuring two women and a guitar.